melonxmilk/PeaceSign/README.md

 # run the application
 $ flask run
 ```
-Similarly, you can access the cloud version [here](https://peacesign.azurewebsites.net/) on F0 tier (60 CPU minutes / day)

-Congrats, your application is now up and running~ Now that you have read until this point, do consider supporting my work in the hackathon simply by voting on the project!
-Thank you :) A huge thanks to [Kerismaker Studio](https://iconscout.com/contributors/kerismaker) for their stunning icons used for PeaceSign!
+A huge thanks to [Kerismaker Studio](https://iconscout.com/contributors/kerismaker) for their stunning icons and to everyone that has supported the growth of this project!